sam-ludlow/access-linker/README.md

 Link Microsoft Access to ODBC database and other tools.

 ## Notes
-- With `link` or `import` if tables do not have a PK you will get a pop up from Access, just click OK.
+- With `TransferDatabase` commands if tables do not have a PK you will get a pop up from Access, just click OK.
 Warning the pop up may end up hidden behind another window and you wouldn't know (apears to hang).
 - You may have problems running & compiling due to problems with office component versions.
 - Use full path names